How To Mix Kick and Bass

 distortion adds harmonics and excitement.

-One thing I never do is to add distortion directly on the kick or bass channel, I prefer to do it in parallel.
+One thing I never do is add distortion directly on the kick or bass channel, I prefer to do it in parallel.

 That way I have more control over the distorted signal, I can EQ or add any processing tools to help it fit the mix.